 The Winter Olympics are held in Vancouver B.C.
 There are “Pride Houses” in Whistler and in downtown Vancouver, serving as drop-ins for LGBT athletes, journalists, and visitors.

-Mark Tewksbury is named Chef de Mission for Canada’s team to the 2012 Olympic games.
+Mark Tewksbury is named Chef de Mission for Canada’s team to the 2012 Olympic Games.

 NSRAP establishes an LGBT Elders social group; they name themselves the Elderberries.
 The group now has a membership of more than 50 people.